1newstar/OracleScripts/Docs/sources/SOP_StagingDatabaseRefreshFromLive.rst

     configure backup optimization on;
     configure controlfile autobackup on;
     configure controlfile autobackup format for device type disk clear;
+    configure retention policy to redundancy 1;
     show all;

     # Check and adjust as appropriate, the remaining parameters.

     exit;

-You may wish to set a different location for the controlfile autobackups, as shown above.
+We have reset the location for the controlfile autobackups, as shown above.
 The default is to send them to the FRA for the database, into the ``autobackup`` folder.

 You will also need to register the database with the ``RMAN`` catalog [sic] if it is to be backed up.